kkmhogen/KBeaconProDemo_Android/README.md

 ```

 #### 4.3.4.6 Light trigger
+ The S3 device can simultaneously detect light level and human body infrared (PIR).
+You can set up S3 devices to broadcast light level information.
+You can also set it to trigger a broadcast when the detected light level exceeds or falls below a specified threshold.
+S3 devices can record trigger events, up to 4000 trigger events can be recorded.
 ```Java
 // When the beacon detects light level > x, the device will record the event public void enableLightTrigger() {